-Courses in the PIL program:
+Courses in the PIL stream:

-Law 670 Introduction to International Law and Institutions (3 credits)

-Law 664 The Law of Armed Conflict and International Crimes (3 credits)

-Law 665 International Protection of Human Rights and Refugees (3 credits)
+Law 670 Introduction to International Law and Institutions (3 credits) Law 664 The Law of Armed Conflict and International Crimes (3 credits) Law 665 International Protection of Human Rights and Refugees (3 credits)

-Students must enrol in all three of the IBL or PIL courses in a single year except with permission of the Academic Director and may not take in a single year a combination of courses from the two programs.
+Students must enrol in all three of the IBL, IEL or PIL courses in a single year except with permission of the Academic Directors and may not take in a single year a combination of courses from two or three streams not take in a single year a combination of courses from two or three streams except with permission of the Academic Directors.

-Law 670 and Law 673 are taken in the first two weeks of the ILP, and portions of those courses may be taught jointly.
+Law 660, 670, and Law 673 are taken in the first two weeks of the ILP, and portions of those courses may be taught jointly.

-Law 673 is a prerequisite for Law 454 and Law 666 and Law 670 is a prerequisite for Law 664 and Law 665, except with permission of the Academic Director.
+Law 673 is a prerequisite for Law 454 and Law 666; Law 660 is a prerequisite for Law 661 and 662; and Law 670 is a prerequisite for Law 664 and Law 665, except with permission of the Academic Directors.
 There are no other prerequisites for the ILP courses.